Universal Regular Conditional Distributions: Applications

-Consider a family of learning models $\left\{\hat{f}_{\theta}:\, \theta \in \Theta\right\}\subseteq C(\xxx,\yyy)$ where the model's parameters are taken from a compact metric space $\Theta$ with metric $d_{\Theta}$, called the learning model's \textit{parameter space}.
-In practice, the parameter $\theta$ is chosen via some randomized procedure.
-For example, either to reduce training time (esp. via a stochastic optimization methods as in \cite{kingma2014adam} and \cite{Rosasco2020StochasticProximalDescent}, as in reservoir computing approaches as in \cite{LukasJPLyudmilaRiskboundsReservoir2020JMLR} or \cite{herrera2021optimal}, or in controlled neural ODEs as in \cite{TeichmannCuchieroLarsson2020}) or randomization is used to improve model's generalizability (e.g., \cite{srivastava2014dropout}).
-In such cases, the user is given a $\Theta$-valued random element $\vartheta$ defined on some auxiliary probability space $(\Omega,\fff,\pp)$, where some exogenous randomized algorithm generates $\vartheta$.
+Consider a family of learning models $\big\{\hat{f}_{\theta}:\, \theta \in \Theta\big\}\subseteq C(\xxx,\yyy)$ parameterized by a compact metric space $\Theta$ with metric $d_{\Theta}$; $\Theta$ is called the learning model's \textit{parameter space}.
+Randomized algorithms are often used to select a learning model's parameters.
+Examples include stochastic optimization algorithms \cite{kingma2014adam,Rosasco2020StochasticProximalDescent}, the randomization of a reservoir computer's hidden layers \cite{LukasJPLyudmilaRiskboundsReservoir2020JMLR}, randomized training of neural ODE-based models \cite{TeichmannCuchieroLarsson2020,herrera2021optimal}, or dropout algorithms used to improve a deep learner's generalizability \cite{srivastava2014dropout}.
+The randomized algorithm defines a $\Theta$-valued random variable $\vartheta$ on some auxiliary probability space $(\Omega,\fff,\pp)$, and a learning model is chosen by sampling $\vartheta$.